asteroid-lang/asteroid/Asteroid User Guide.md

 ```
 Here we see that first, we make sure that we are being passed integers and second,
 that the integers are positive using the appropriate conditions on the input values.
 If
-we are being passed a negative integer then we throw an error.
+we are being passed a negative integer, then we throw an error.

 ### Pattern Matching in `for` Loops

 We have seen pattern matching in `for` loops earlier.
 Here we show another
-example that combines structural matching with regular expression matching
+example.
+This combines structural matching with regular expression matching
 in `for` loops
 that selects certain items from a list.
 Suppose we want to print out the names of persons that contain a lower case 'p',
 ```